-In 1801 he managed to obtain a letter from Kaimakam Segut Abdullah, who at that time replaced the Grand Vizier in Constantinople, urging the Ottoman authorities in Athens to allow his people to perform excavations around the Acropolis, provided they did not damage the monuments.
+In 1801, he managed to obtain a letter from Kaimakam Segut Abdullah, who, at that time, replaced the Grand Vizier in Constantinople, urging the Ottoman authorities in Athens to allow his people to perform excavations around the Acropolis provided they not damage the monuments.

 Lord Elgin’s ruthless dismantling of the Parthenon

 From 1801 to 1804, Elgin’s crews worked on the Acropolis, causing considerable damage to the sculptures and the monument itself.
 They chipped away and divided up as spoils nearly half of the sculptures decorating the Parthenon, along with some architectural pieces from the structure of the building.

 The first metopes from the Parthenon were removed on July 31st to August 1st, 1802.
 Hoards of looted antiquities were then packed in wooden boxes and transported by sea to England.

 The first twelve boxes were loaded onto Elgin’s ship, the “Mentor.”
 However, the ship sank into Avlemonas of Kythera, not far from Antikythera, and it took two years to recover all the crates containing the antiquities.